-Credit Risk: The price of a bond depends on the issuer's credit rating, or perceived ability to pay its debt obligations.
-Consequently, increases in an issuer's credit risk, can negatively impact the value of a bond investment.
+Credit Risk: The value of a credit investment depends on the issuer's credit quality and perceived ability to meet its financial obligations.
+Consequently, an increase in an issuer's credit risk can negatively impact the valuation of private debt or other structured credit investments, potentially leading to lower returns or increased difficulty in exiting the investment at favorable terms..